FAQ

 Q: So did the court have some reason to disbelieve the Bevilacqua affidavits and phone records?

-New evidence was entered at the February 3, 2006 hearing, consisting of 16 exhibits, mostly photographs of the annual SubGenius X-Day Festival in Upstate New York.
+A: New evidence was entered at the February 3, 2006 hearing, consisting of 16 exhibits, mostly photographs of the annual SubGenius X-Day Festival in Upstate New York.
 After the exhibits were entered, Judge James P. Punch announced that the images were "so disturbing" that he had to take a recess to compose himself.
 When he returned, he heard testimony from Jeff Jary and Rachel Bevilacqua.
 His Honor interrupted Jeff's lawyer to pose his own questions for Ms. Bevilacqua about the pictures, repeatedly asking "Why a goat?" and demanding that Rachel explain what was humorous in each of the photographs.
 Judge Punch became visibly angry and ended the hearing with a verbal outburst calling Ms. Bevilacqua a "pervert" and accusing the X-Day festival of being a venue for "sex orgies".
 He then ordered that Rachel Bevilacqua was to have no contact with her son from that moment on, not even in writing.
 The last time Rachel saw Kohl was January 20, 2006.

 Q: Okay, so what was in these pictures???